Dardin-dale/electron-react-serialport/README.md

 All of the code is run through the renderer process and the serialport code has access to Node through the nodeIntegration flag for the Electron Browser.

+Material UI is added just for rapid development.
+I'll be working on more generic components in the near future.

 ## Resources for Learning Electron

 - [electronjs.org/docs](https://electronjs.org/docs) - all of Electron's documentation